Meteorstrike1/vehicle-coding-challenge/README.md

 ### Specification
 The fictional requirements that were used here to implement generating a registration number.
 #### Vehicle Registration Number
-The format of a vehicle's registration number is: <br>
+The format of a vehicle's registration number is:\
 `area code` + `whitespace` + `age identifier` + `whitespace` + `random letters`

-Examples:<br>
+Examples:\
 CA 12 ABC, BC 73 NLP, CT 66 WLH